 As we have outlined in the sections above, the bulk of the healing process following a hair transplant takes place in the first two weeks.

 From week 2 onwards, you can expect the hair grafts transplanted in the recipient area to be healed and secure.
 That means there is much less chance of damaging them while you sleep.
-You hairs will then fall out before growing again.
-A full growth journey can be seen in our hair transplant timeline.
+Your hair will then fall out before growing back.
+A full growth journey is shown in our hair transplant timeline.

 Preparing To Sleep After Hair Transplant Surgery